CSE 490R Course Review

 $$ {}^{A}e = \begin{bmatrix} x \\ y \end{bmatrix} - \begin{bmatrix} x_{ref} \\ y_{ref} \end{bmatrix} $$

-We want position error in frame B so that $x$ and $y$ error correspond to along-track and cross-track error respectively:
+We want the position error in frame B so that the $x$ and $y$ components correspond to along-track and cross-track errors, respectively:

 $$ \begin{split} {}^{B}e &= {}_A^{B} R {}^{A}e \\ &=R(-\theta_{ref}) \left( \begin{bmatrix} x \\ y \end{bmatrix} - \begin{bmatrix} x_{ref} \\ y_{ref} \end{bmatrix} \right) \\ &= \begin{bmatrix} \cos \left(\theta_{r e f}\right)\left(x-x_{r e f}\right)+\sin \left(\theta_{r e f}\right)\left(y-y_{r e f}\right) \\ -\sin \left(\theta_{r e f}\right)\left(x-x_{r e f}\right)+\cos \left(\theta_{r e f}\right)\left(y-y_{r e f}\right) \end{bmatrix} \\ &= \begin{bmatrix} e_{at} & e_{ct} \end{bmatrix}^T \end{split} $$